-Credit and debit cards are the most popular deposit methods of all due to their ease of use and most people’s familiarity with them.
+Credit and debit cards are the most popular deposit methods due to their ease of use and most people’s familiarity with them.
 If you have ever made a purchase online, you will find the process for buying lottery tickets with your credit or debit card almost identical.

 - Easy: Credit and debit cards are easy to use.
 If you have a credit or debit card, you have everything you need to make a deposit and buy lottery tickets.

 - Fast: Most credit and debit card deposits are processed instantly.
-There is no waiting around for the deposit to confirm and you do not need to sign up for a separate account like you would if you were depositing with an e-wallet.
+There is no waiting around for the deposit to confirm, and you do not need to sign up for a separate account like you would if you were depositing with an e-wallet.

-- Convenient: You do not need to leave the house, sign up for any third-party services or fill out long forms to fund your account.
+- Convenient: You do not need to leave the house, sign up for any third-party services, or fill out long forms to fund your account.

-- Security: You have to trust your lottery site and internet connection to protect your debit or credit card information.
+- Security: You have to trust your lottery site and an internet connection to protect your debit or credit card information.
 If there is a security breach, all funds attached to your card are at risk.

 E-wallets are the virtual, online equivalent of that old leather wallet you keep in your back pocket.
-An e-wallet account allows you to store money online in your secure wallet and then spend that money at various merchants such as online stores and lottery sites.
+An e-wallet account allows you to store money online in your secure wallet and spend that money at various merchants such as online stores and lottery sites.

-If you buy lottery tickets online often, you should consider setting up an e-wallet account with one of the major providers (PayPal, Skrill or Neteller).
-Once you have an account, this is a highly convenient deposit method because it is fast, can receive payments and does not reveal your private banking details when you deposit to lottery sites.
+If you buy lottery tickets online often, you should consider setting up an e-wallet account with one of the major providers (PayPal, Skrill, or Neteller).
+Once you have an account, this is a highly convenient deposit method because it is fast, can receive payments, and does not reveal your private banking details when you deposit to lottery sites.

 - Skrill: Similar to PayPal, but tailored to a more international audience, especially in the UK and Europe.

-- Neteller: Similar to PayPal and Skrill, has a long history in online gambling and lotteries.
+- Neteller: Similar to PayPal and Skrill, it has a long history in online gambling and lotteries.
 Trusted and secure.